zilan920/fzf-enhance/README.md

 # List all available commands
 list  # or flist

+# Interactive command browser with enhanced features:
-# Browse commands interactively with descriptions
+# - Browse commands with detailed descriptions
+# - See depth control examples in preview
+# - Auto-insert selected command into shell prompt
-# Press Enter to copy command name to clipboard
+# - Only command name (clean) copied to clipboard

 # Update plugin to latest version
 update  # or fupdate